The Skills page in PushMetrics, with the list of skills on the left and the markdown editor for the selected skill on the right

 Always include a week-over-week comparison in the Slack message.

-Without a skill, you'd have to explain those four steps every time.
-With a skill, you write it once and just say "run the weekly pipeline report".
+Without the skill, you'd be explaining those four steps every Monday morning.
+With it, you write it once and ask for the weekly pipeline report by name.

 Creating a skill